King Range Wilderness Permits (Lost Coast)

 Overnight Wilderness Permits:

-The Bureau of Land Management will require permits by reservation for overnight use in the King Range Wilderness and Backcountry Management Zone of the King Range National Conservation Area beginning January 9, 2017.
+The Bureau of Land Management requires permits by reservation for overnight use in the King Range Wilderness and Backcountry Management Zone of the King Range National Conservation Area.
 Visitors can go to www.recreation.gov to book their overnight wilderness permits.
-Reservations will cost $6 per permit.
-The current backcountry permit system, with self-registration at trailheads, will remain in place until Jan.
-9.
+Reservations will cost $10 per permit.

 Commercial & Group Permits